10 Best Biotech Accelerators and Incubators in 2026 (With Funding)

 What makes them exceptional:

-- Flexible programs: Both incubator and accelerator tracks
+• Flexible programs: Both incubator and accelerator tracks, adaptable to company stage

-- Lab infrastructure: Wet lab space in heart of Berkeley
+• Wet lab infrastructure: Lab space in the heart of Berkeley, minutes from campus

-Best for: Berkeley-connected founders, companies needing academic collaboration
+Best for: Berkeley-connected founders, companies needing academic collaboration, startups at the intersection of biology and engineering

 8. HighTechXL — Best for European Deep Science